prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/0_introduction/lessonplan.md

 The English capital letters come from the range `0x41` to `0x5A`, and the small letters come from the range `0x61` to `0x7A`.
 The numerical symbols come from the range `0x30` to `0x39`.
-In fact, let me just link a picture from the website [https://www.asciitable.com/](https://www.asciitable.com/) that probably took it from lookuptables.com:
+In fact, let me just link a picture from the website [https://www.asciitable.com/] (https://www.asciitable.com/) that probably took it from lookuptables.com:

-Inline-style:
 ![Figure 1: ascii Table][ascii]

 - - - -